briangan/queens_blood_by_fan/README.md

   - Each pawn_tile or affected_tile should have array of x & y positions away from center of the card, either positive or negative, for example, "[0,1]" being on the same column (x tile horizontally) and 1 row above (y tile veritically).
 Negative values means going either left or below direction.
   - Questionable behaviors of affective_tiles: do the affected tiles claim or raise pawn rank of each tile also?
 For example, Card #83, all red affected tiles are dotted; yet for instance, Card #86 Cloud has all red affected tiles dotted except one being solid red.
   - Fetch data of added card when triggered, such as Card #94 Vincent.
 Added card is not in numbered card list.
 Thus, how to save the condition in data/DB to interpret adding or spawning which card.

+## Game Play
+* While watching opponent's making a move, disable any action by this player.
+* Allow third person view only on existing game in play by other 2 players.

 ## Front End
 * Playing Cards
   - Different CSS styles for player 1 and player 2
+* Realtime replay of player actions using ActionCable.
+Most basic action to track is placement of card.
+Extra actions to track could include selection of card, or even segments of card's path.
 * Board Tiles
   - Claimed tile would have different CSS based on player 1 or player 2
 * Admins